CC Recurring Charges

 The other option is to manually run recurring charges with the recurring charge tool.
 Choose a standard day, such as the 1st or 15th of every month to run the tool.
 If the recurring charge frequency varies with patients, run the tool daily to be sure patient balances are up to date.

-If a patient made a payment prior to the CC Recurring Charges tool being run, check the Apply to Recurring Charge box in the Payment window to manually apply the payment to an upcoming recurring charge to prevent the patient's credit card from being charges again.
+If a patient made a payment prior to the CC Recurring Charges tool being run, check the Apply to Recurring Charge box in the Payment window to manually apply the payment to an upcoming recurring charge to prevent the patient's credit card from being charged again.
 See Recurring Charge section in Payment page for more information

 There are a few options to print receipts when recurring charges have finished; statement receipts, credit card/ACH receipts, or Statements.